-If buying from a distance obviously you are going to call and talk to the salesperson or seller.
-If you are close to the unit you will go and look at it and talk in person.
-If you are buying from a distance it’s always good to ask for more pictures if there aren’t very many.
+If buying from a distance, most likely you are going to call and talk to the salesperson or seller.
+If you are close to the unit, you will probably go and look at it and talk in person.
+If you are buying from a distance, it’s always good to ask for more pictures if there aren’t very many.

-Most dealers after you decide this might be the RV for you will ask for a deposit to hold the RV for you.
+After you decide this might be the RV for you, most RV dealers or private RV sellers will ask for a deposit to hold the RV for you.
 This is normal when buying an RV, but before you put that money down you want to make sure it is refundable if you decide to back out of the deal.
-If buying from a private seller you should ask them to sign a first right of refusal so they do not sell the RV out from under you.
+If buying from a private seller, you should ask them to sign a first right of refusal so they do not sell the RV out from under you.

-You shouldn’t have negotiated a price until you know this is the RV you are going to by.
+You should not negotiate a final price until you know this is the RV you are going to buy.
 The next step in the process should be getting an independent RV inspection by an NRVIA Level 2 Certified RV Inspector.

-RV dealers do a PDI(pre-purchase delivery inspection), but the question you need to ask yourself is who are they really working for.
-If you hire an independent RV inspection company to perform the RV inspection for you, you know who they are working for.
-It is quite possibly the most important thing you will do during the RV purchase.
+RV dealerships do a PDI (pre-purchase delivery inspection) but the question you need to ask yourself is who are they really working for?
+If you hire an independent RV inspection company to perform the RV inspection for you, you know are working for you.
+This is quite possibly the most important thing you will do during the entire RV purchasing process.

-Most private sellers and dealers do not want you to be an informed buyer.
-As a matter of fact so will tell you no and some dealers will tell you they do not allow independent RV inspections.
-If they do not allow you to get an RV inspection that should tell you what you need to know about the RV or the person selling the RV.
+Most private sellers and RV dealerships do not want you to be an informed buyer.
+As a matter of fact, they may even tell you NO and some dealers may tell you they do not allow independent RV inspections.
+If they do not allow you to get a third-party RV inspection, THAT should tell you exactly what you need to know about the RV or the person selling the RV.

 If you have done your research, you have seen the amount of issues people have had after buying new and used RV’s.
 An independent RV inspection gives you a lot better chance of not buying a lemon.